-While in recent decades the proportion of all American adults identifying as socially isolated has increased, the greatest risk for isolation is found in older adults.
-Beyond the obvious quality of life concerns related to this epidemic, there are significant health concerns as well.
-Social isolation is a lesser-known, yet critical social determinant of health, having direct impacts on blood pressure, chronic disease, depression, and vulnerability to abuse and neglect.
+Social isolation became an increasing concern during the COVID-19 pandemic, but even prior to that, older adults were already at the greatest risk for isolation.
+Beyond the obvious quality of life concerns, there are significant related health concerns as well.
+In fact, social isolation has been proven to have direct negative impacts on blood pressure, chronic disease, depression, and vulnerability to abuse and neglect.

-In June 2019, the Foundation released a planning grant request for proposals (RFP) to identify a collaborative of organizations that will work together to design a community system to reduce older adult isolation in Lackawanna County.
+In December 2019, the Foundation awarded a planning grant to a collaborative of organizations working together to design a community system to reduce older adult isolation in Lackawanna County.
+The group, led by the United Way of Lackawanna & Wayne Counties, includes social service agencies, institutions of higher education, the Lackawanna County Area Agency on Aging, and health care providers.
 The key outcome of this grant will be a plan for implementation of a coordinated system that includes a:

 *Organizations that receive support through the Foundation’s strategic initiatives are still eligible to also receive funding through the organization’s responsive and capacity-building priorities.